 At this point, the selected tasks for Sprint 1 have two milestones: Product Backlog and Sprint 1, while the remaining tasks have only the Product Backlog milestone.

 With the milestones, we can use the Board to filter views of our tasks based on Sprints or Product Backlog.
 This will come in handy during standup meetings to discuss any stalled tasks or challenges.

-Note: Only the charts of current milestones will be shown, i.e. the milestone’s start date has to be before or on today’s date in order for the chart to be shown.
-If you have planned milestones that start on a future date, their charts will not be shown yet, saving you some screen space and possible confusion.
+Note: Only the charts of current milestones are shown, i.e. the milestone’s start date has to be before or today’s date in order for the chart to display.
+If you have milestones that start on a future date, their charts will not be shown yet, saving you some screen space and possible confusion.

 Planning and scheduling using Gantt charts

-Gantt charts come with various benefits.
-For one, it’s easy to schedule task dates by arranging them on your set timeline.
+Besides burndown charts, Backlog also has Gantt charts.
+It makes it easy to schedule task dates by arranging them on your set timeline.
 Plus, if there are any task dependencies, e.g. task A has to complete before task B can start, we can look out for them on the chart.

 It’s easier to spot overlapping tasks in the schedule and to spread the tasks between team members so that they are not overloaded.
 In the example above, we can probably assign User Story 6 to someone else, perhaps Sean or Toby.